dbierer/php-class-notes/php-iii-may-2021.md

 ## TODO
 * Research other options to improve performance of VM on Mac
+* Why does the `runBitCoinFilter.php` example not work?

 ## VM
 Here are some things to do with the VM after installation